-These 4-ingredient date truffles are fast and simple to make, and are vegan, gluten-free and paleo!
+These coconut date balls are fast and simple to make, and are vegan, gluten-free and paleo!
 They only require 4 ingredients to make with no refined sugars, and are perfect healthier treat for kids and adults.

 Don't forget to pin this recipe to save it for later!

 - medjool dates - which often come with the pit in.
 You will need to slice the pit out (see the video at the bottom of this post for a tutorial on how to do this).
 Other types of dates may not work in this recipe as they have not been tested.

 - cocoa powder - for a hint of chocolate flavor

 - maple syrup - as a moist sweetener that helps the balls stick together

 - coconut flour - the base needed for great firm texture and smooth consistency.
 I do not recommend swapping for any other flour- more on that below.

 When dates become older, they tend to dry out.
 Soaking the dates in hot water before processing can revive old dates, and generally makes them sticky, which is essential for the balls to stick together.

 When transferring soaked dates to the food processor, we gently shake off excess water.